pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/WR-Route/README.md

 - Get the PPUP

 Post Cycling Road Menu:
+- Bike

+Cut the bushes to get to Safari Zone

+Menu inside Safari Zone:
-- Use Super Repel (skip repeling if we only bought 9)
+- Use Super Repel
 - Swap slot 4 for TM26
 - Use PPUP on Horn Drill
-- Use slot 4 TM26 teaching EQ over slot 2
 - Bike

-Cut the bushes to get to Safari Zone
-- If we bought 9 Super Repels, then Super Repel at the start of safari and yolo two tiles at the end by following [this](https://imgur.com/gallery/JeycmGG) path
+> If we bought 9 Super Repels, then teach EQ in the menu above before getting on bike and skip the 2nd Super Repel in Safari.
+Yolo two tiles at the end by following [this](https://gunnermaniac.com/pokeworld?map=218#39/31/ULLLLLLLLLLLLLLLLLUUUUUUUULLLLLLDDDDDDLLLUUUUUUUUUUUUUUUUUUUUUURRRRRRRRRRRRRRRUUUALLLLUULLLLLLLLLLLLLLLLLLLDDSDDDDDSDDDDDLLDDDDDDDDDDDDDDDDDDDDDD) path.

+Menu in Zone 3:
-- Otherwise, Super Repel in Zone 3
+- Super Repel
+- Teach Slot 4 TM26 to Nido

 Dig out after getting Surf then Fly to Fuschia and Bike to the gym